MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 - Sort the columns in ascending and descending order.
 - Page through the results using the **Previous** and **Next** buttons.

-## Devices without compliance policy (preview) (Organizational)
+### Devices without compliance policy (preview) (Organizational)

+*This report is in preview.*

 In public preview, this report allows admins to:

-- Identify devices that have not been assigned a compliance policy.
+- Identify devices that haven't been assigned a compliance policy.

-  We recommend that every device in each tenant be targeted by a compliance policy.
+  We recommend that every device in each tenant is targeted by a compliance policy.

 - View the configuration of the tenant-wide *Compliance policy setting* named **Mark devices with no compliance policy assigned as**.
-By default, this setting marks devices without an assigned policy as *Compliant*.
+By default, this setting marks a device without an assigned policy as *Compliant*.

-  We recommend that this setting be configured to mark devices that are not targeted by a compliance policy as *Not compliant*.
+  We recommend that this setting be configured to mark devices that aren't targeted by a compliance policy as *Not compliant*.
 To aid admins in managing this setting, the report provides a link that opens the *Compliance policy settings* node where setting can be changed.
 For more information, see [Compliance policy settings](../protect/device-compliance-get-started.md#compliance-policy-settings).

 To generate the report, use the following steps: